-Alentejo is a region where time slows down and tradition remains alive.
-A land of scarce natural resources, it brings together almost every type of soil and is sustained by the montado forest and a cultural heritage preserved across generations.
+The Alentejo is a region where time slows down and tradition remains alive, bringing together almost every type of soil, sustained by the montado forest and a cultural heritage preserved over generations.

 Serra do Mendro marks the transition between the Upper and Lower Alentejo.
 With its rugged morphology, showscases na unusual landscape and a unique schist formation, reaching its highest point at 424 metres above sea level.